PipedreamHQ/pipedream/docs/docs/README.md

 Auth apps once, connect to those apps in any workflow.
 Pipedream supports OAuth and key-based auth, and handles the OAuth flow and token refresh for you.
 Just link accounts to steps and reference the relevant auth info in code.

-### It's free!
+### It's free

-We believe anyone should be able to run simple, low-volume workflows at [no cost](/pricing/), sharing their workflows with the public so everyone benefits from the work of others.
-We also want to foster a positive community where people feel good about sharing their work and where everyone can learn from one another.
+The Pipedream team believes anyone should be able to run simple, low-volume workflows at no cost. **Pipedream offers a [generous free tier](/pricing/#developer-tier)**.
+You can run sources and workflows for free within the limits of the free tier.
+If you hit these limits, you can upgrade to one of our [paid tiers](/pricing/#professional-tier).